 Melco Announces Further Details of Gaming Concession

-/EIN News/ -- MACAU, Dec.
-18, 2022 (GLOBE NEWSWIRE) -- Melco Resorts & Entertainment Limited (Nasdaq: MLCO) (“Melco” or the “Company”), a developer, owner and operator of integrated resort facilities in Asia and Europe, today announces further details of the ten-year concession to operate games of fortune and chance in casinos in Macau (“Concession”) granted to Melco Resorts (Macau) Limited (“Melco Resorts Macau” or “Concessionaire”), a subsidiary of the Company, as announced on December 16, 2022.
+MACAU, Dec.
+18, 2022 (GLOBE NEWSWIRE) -- Melco Resorts & Entertainment Limited MLCO ("Melco" or the "Company"), a developer, owner and operator of integrated resort facilities in Asia and Europe, today announces further details of the ten-year concession to operate games of fortune and chance in casinos in Macau ("Concession") granted to Melco Resorts (Macau) Limited ("Melco Resorts Macau" or "Concessionaire"), a subsidiary of the Company, as announced on December 16, 2022.

 The Concession is granted by the Macau Special Administrative Region of the People's Republic of China ("Macau SAR") to Melco Resorts Macau as the Concessionaire.
 The term of the Concession commences on January 1, 2023 and ends on December 31, 2032.
 Under the Concession, Melco Resorts Macau is authorised to operate the Altira Casino, the City of Dreams Casino and the Studio City Casino as well as the Grand Dragon Casino and the Mocha Clubs.
 The Macau SAR government has allocated 750 gaming tables and 2,100 electronic gaming machines for operation by the Concessionaire during the Concession.